 Aikido Vermont held its first class in September of 2013 at Orwell Town Hall.
 After two years there, classes shifted to Brandon at the same time we incorporated as a 501(c)3 non-profit educational organization.
 Classes were held at Pillar Pilates Studio on Rossiter Street up until the pandemic, when all classes ceased.

-We trained outdoors and far apart for many months, both behind the Brandon Inn and in Wade-sensei's yard.
+We trained outdoors and far apart for many months, both in Wade-sensei's yard and behind the Brandon Inn.
 As pandemic restrictions eased, we began a partnership with Friends of Town Hall (FoTH) and the Brandon Rec.
 Department (BRec) to hold classes on the main floor at Brandon's Town Hall, 1 Conant Square, Brandon, Vermont.
-That space, at least during Aikido classes, is called Vermont Budokan. ーモント 武 道 館 Classes continue there throughout November 2023, when we will train at the Brandon Area Rescue Squad while the main floor of the Brandon Town Hall is redone.
-We will return to Town Hall in late January of 2024.
+That space, at least during Aikido classes, is called Vermont Budokan. バーモント 武 道 館Classes continue there when there are no conflicting events.
+(Neshobe School Gym is our typical back-up location.)

 Aikido History